Young, Hawks open season with 113-87 rout of Mavericks

 Mavericks: Doncic played his 200th game in very rarified territory.
 He had already joined Oscar Robertson as the only players in NBA history to reach 5,000 points, 1,500 rebounds and 1,500 assists by that career landmark.

 Hawks: F Danilo Gallinari was ruled out with a nagging shoulder injury.
-Solomon Hill moved up to fill Gallinari’s spot on the second team. … Dominique Wilkins received a standing ovation when he was introduced during the first timeout as one of the NBA”s 75 greatest players as part of the league’s 75th anniversary celebration.
+Solomon Hill moved up to fill Gallinari’s spot on the second team. … The Hawks doled out 31 assists, compared to 16 for the Mavericks. … Dominique Wilkins received a standing ovation when he was introduced during the first timeout as a member of the 75th anniversary team.

 UP NEXT